While many types of repetitive behavior may represent a neurological problem, a doctor needs to establish whether or not they are seizures.

 - Sometimes the person with a partial seizure appears dazed or confused.
-This may represent a complex partial seizure.
-The term complex is used by doctors to describe a person who is between being fully alert and unconscious.
+This may represent a focal onset impaired awareness seizure This is used by doctors to describe a person who is between being fully alert and unconscious.

 Absence or petit mal seizures: These are most common in childhood.